 Brash Isaac is a Belfast based band led by singer/songwriter Andrew Cameron.
-Originally from the seaside town of Killyleagh, Cameron combines folk songwriting with a mixture of rock and pop, Brash Isaac's music is both heartfelt and radio friendly.
+Originally from the seaside town of Killyleagh, Cameron combines folk songwriting with a mixture of rock & pop, to make music that is both heartfelt & radio friendly.

-First grabbing attention with the infectious alt-rock-folk of debut single 'In The Dark', Brash Isaac has continued to make waves in the Irish music scene and beyond.
-The band has lit up stages around Belfast, including iconic venues like The Empire Music Hall and The Limelight.
+First grabbing attention with the infectious alt-rock of debut single 'In The Dark', Brash Isaac has continued to make waves in the Irish music scene & beyond.
+The band has lit up stages around Belfast, including iconic venues like The Empire Music Hall & The Limelight.

-2017 saw Andrew bring his music to a wider stage, solo touring extensively around the UK and mainland Europe in September and November, and not forgetting a quick jaunt stateside for a Sofar Sounds NYC show in the iconic Greenwich Village area in March.
+2017 saw Andrew bring his music to a wider stage, solo touring extensively around the UK & mainland Europe in September & November, not forgetting a quick jaunt stateside for a Sofar Sounds NYC show in the iconic Greenwich Village area in March.
 2018 has seen the band playing local festivals & gigs, honing their sound, whilst working hard on the creation of their debut album.

 Andrew Cameron plays guitar (to the best of his ability) & sings.

 Michael Wilson plays (slaps, if you ask) bass.

 Usually they are joined by the wonderful Beulah Kim on backing vocals (sweet, sweet harmonies).

 Here is what some notable people have to say about Brash Isaac:

 Brash Isaac sounds built for big things.
 BBC RADIO ULSTER